cnolan3/Cicada-16/HardwareSpec/Memory_Map.md

 | F600       | F7FF     | **512 B**  | **OAM (sprite attribute table)**                           |
 | F800       | FBFF     | **1 KiB**  | **DSP Delay Buffer**                                       |
 | FC00       | FFFF     | **1 KiB**  | **HRAM (high speed ram)**                                  |

+### Memory Banking

+The Cricket-16 architecture uses bank switching to expand the amount of available WRAM and VRAM beyond the limits of the 16-bit address space.

+-   **WRAM (32 KiB Total):** Work RAM is divided into four 8 KiB banks.
+Bank 0 is always accessible at `A000-BFFF`.
+The window at `C000-DFFF` is switchable; the `WRAM_BANK` register at `F014` selects which of the remaining three banks (1, 2, or 3) is mapped into this window.
+-   **VRAM (32 KiB Total):** Video RAM is also divided into four 8 KiB banks.
+The `VRAM_BANK` register at `F013` selects which of the four banks is made accessible through the single 8 KiB window at `6000-7FFF`.

 ## **IO Registers (F000–F0FF)**